JoSimon05/POST-IT/README.md

 > [!TIP]
 > ![tray](https://github.com/JoSimon05/POST-IT/blob/Preview/.github/tray.png)

-The Tray context menu is the application main menu and It contains a lot of useful functions, you can find it in the lower right corner of your desktop.
+The Tray context menu is the application main menu and It contains a lot of useful functions.
+You can find it in the lower right corner of your desktop (on taskbar).

 <br>